mihael-tunik/dp_with_masks/README.md

 }
 ```

-### Problem list:
+### Problem list
-Here's my collection of nice examples.
+Here you can find my collection of nice example tasks.

 ### **tsp**:
 > Given distances between cities find closed tour through all of them with minimal length.

-This is NP-hard problem and its DP solution is based on masks.
+This is classic NP-hard problem and its DP solution is based on masks.

 ```
 Store one array: dp[n][2^n - 1], minimum path through vertices in mask from k to 0 vertice